dreamcatcher-tech/network/Inbox/2025-03-23 1044 server testing.md

 First start testing using the test client

-Then make a typed RPC client
+Then make a typed RPC client ?

+add different functions for streaming vs regular functions

+Make some tests in crm that override the basic fetch